hpalo/Obj2RasterTekTxt/README.md

 # Obj2RasterTekTxt
-This is a simple converter from Wavefront's .obj format to the Raster Tek's txt format used in their tutorials at https://www.rastertek.com/.
-By using this you can create models e.g. in Blender, and after conversion load them into the tutorials.
+This is a simple converter from Wavefront's .obj format to the Raster Tek's txt format used in Raster Tek's tutorials at https://www.rastertek.com/.
+By using this you can create models e.g. in Blender and export them as .obj files, and after conversion load them into the tutorials.
+Take a look for example at a model loading tutorial at https://www.rastertek.com/dx11win10tut07.html.

 This converter takes into account the next four tags:
 - v (vertex position)